tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 Any number of pods you scale up for Grafana, they all now will connect to a shared Database.

 ### Gotchas
-If you don’t have a shared database for Grafana and try to scale the replicas to > 1 it may result in unexpected results because by default each pod will have its own *SQLite3 DB* and they wont be in sync.
+If you don’t have a shared database for Grafana and try to scale the replicas to > 1 it may result in unexpected results because by default each pod will have its own *SQLite3 DB* and they won't be in sync.

 For example, I have 2 Grafana replicas running without a shared database connection.